Skip to content

 Hydroelectric power is the most prevalent form of renewable energy used to generate electricity and is far more dependable than other forms of renewable generation.
 Through a Power Purchasing Agreement with AMP, Perkasie Borough’s power portfolio includes hydroelectric power generated by the New York Power Authority (NYPA) at their facilities in Lewiston, NY and Massena, NY.

 The electric grid continues to see rapid load growth from new data centers and generation supplies have struggled to keep up.
 The explosion of new load has resulted in much higher prices in both energy and installed capacity markets.
-AMP is offering a new Power Purchase Agreement to municipal electric systems which would allow Perkasie Borough to participate in the Bright Mountain Solar Project, located in Southeast KY.
-Perkasie Borough Council is currently considering whether to join other municipal electric companies in purchasing this solar generation in our power portfolio.
+AMP is offering two new Power Purchase Agreements to municipal electric systems which would allow Perkasie Borough to participate in the Bright Mountain Solar Project, located in Southeast KY, and the Potomac Energy Combined Cycle Project located in NW Virginia.
+Perkasie Borough Council is currently considering whether to join other municipal electric companies in purchasing these new generation projects in our power portfolio.

 Perkasie Borough Council works closely with AMP to create a portfolio approach to energy supply as the best way to respond to the volatility that exists in the electricity markets.
 That means purchasing a range of power supply products that meet the Borough’s needs during periods of base and peak demand.
 Renewable energy sources are becoming increasingly important in the portfolio mix as Perkasie Borough works with AMP to hedge against the potential for even higher prices, and secure economical, long-term power supply for residents and businesses.